incubyte/incubyte.github.io/content/blog/we-let-ai-code-for-us-prompts-were-prayers-and-code-was-interesting.md

 The turning point came when we shifted our approach.
 We started treating the AI like a bright but inexperienced intern.
 This meant being incredibly explicit in our instructions.
 Instead of vague requests, we provided detailed explanations, step-by-step guidance, and the full picture, not just the headline.

-For instance, when faced with a stubborn bug, simply stating "Fix this error" was futile.
-However, when we provided the specific error message ("teamBlogs.data?.map is not a function"), detailed the technology stack (React frontend, Rails backend), and even shared the relevant file structure, the AI's responses became significantly more helpful.
+For instance, vague prompts like “Change button animation” often led to confusing or unhelpful results.
+But when we were more specific say, “Update the animation for the ‘Generate’ button only.
+This is strictly a UI change; do not modify any underlying functionality or logic tied to the button” the output became significantly more accurate.
+It was like guiding an intern: clear instructions on what to change and just as importantly, what not to, made all the difference.

 **Moral of the story**: the AI doesn't need you to be polite.
 It needs you to be clear.